jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 ### KD 2AB Parental tax credit
 (1) The qualifying person for a dependent child that is born on or after 1 October 1999 is allowed a credit of tax, called the parental tax credit, for up to the first 56 days after the date of the dependent child's birth if—
-  (a) neither the person nor his or her spouse, civil union partner, or de facto partner receives a specified payment or has a suspended entitlement to an income-tested benefit at any time during that period (in this subpart called the entitlement period):
+  (a) a person, their spouse, civil union partner, or de facto partner does not receive or have, for 1 or more days during the first 56 days after the date of the dependent child’s birth (in this subpart, the entitlement period), a specified payment or a suspended entitlement to an income-tested benefit; and
-  (b) neither the person nor his or her spouse, civil union partner, or de facto partner (within the meaning of the Parental Leave and Employment Protection Act 1987) receives a parental leave payment under Part 7A of that Act at any time in respect of the child.
+  (b) a person, their spouse, civil union partner, or de facto partner does not receive, at any time in the parental entitlement period, a parental leave payment under Part 7A of the Parental Leave and Employment Protection Act 1987.
 (1A) Section 2B of the Parental Leave and Employment Protection Act 1987 applies for the purposes of subsection (1)﻿(b) if a person gives birth to 2 or more children as a result of 1 pregnancy or assumes the care of 2 or more children with a view to adoption.
 (2) A qualifying person continues to be entitled to the parental tax credit if the dependent child dies during the entitlement period and the person and their spouse, civil union partner, or de facto partner (if any) would otherwise meet the requirements of subsection (1).
 (3) The parental tax credit is to be paid to a qualifying person either—